I am a writer with special expertise in textiles, fabrics, printing, and dyeing.

 In this method, the finished garment is dyed in the dyebath in order to get the desired color.

-These are the different ways in which textiles can be dyed.
-The various ways of dyeing textiles are:
+There are many different ways in which textiles can be dyed:

 - Solution Dyeing